2. Choosing An Artificial Pancreas System

 For starters, you need to know your choices.
 In the DIY world, that’s generally OpenAPS, Loop, and AndroidAPS.
 At a high level:

-Loop has a different algorithm than OpenAPS, also works with older Medtronic pump models, can be used with most CGMs, uses a separate radio device (called a RileyLink) to bridge communication to an iOS device, and uses an iOS device (usually an iPhone) as its controller.
+- Loop has a different algorithm than OpenAPS, also works with older Medtronic pump models or the "Eros" Omnipod, can be used with most CGMs, uses a separate radio device (such as a RileyLink) to bridge communication to an iOS device, and uses an iOS device (usually an iPhone) as its controller.

 Generally, all the DIY systems are similar hybrid closed loop systems.
 They’re designed to send temporary basal rate commands to the pump.
 They have hardware and software safety limits for insulin dosing, which you can adjust based on your preferences, and change those over time.
 You can set and adjust your regular targets in addition to setting temporary targets.
 If they break, or the controller battery dies, or it fails for any number of reasons, at the end of the temporary basal rate, they fall back to standard pump operation.

-You have access to an older Medtronic pump, but don’t care which phone you use.
-You can choose between OpenAPS or Loop (and in the future, AndroidAPS, too), depending on which algorithm you want to use and whether you want your controller to be on an iOS device or not.
+- You have access to an older Medtronic pump, but don’t care which phone you use.
+You can choose between OpenAPS or Loop or AndroidAPS, depending on which algorithm you want to use and whether you want your controller to be on an iOS device or not.

 Here are some other things you should consider when making choices about your APS: